 Search Scope

-The Config Search Dashboard tool exclusively searches JSON values associated with components.
-These values typically represent data manually entered during component configuration.
+The Config Search Dashboard tool searches only JSON values associated with components.
+These values typically represent data entered manually during component configuration.
 The tool does not support searches for system settings or submission data.

 Examples of searchable values include: